 What's the difference?

-- A true barefoot trim respects the live sole and looks to achieve uniform sole thickness.
-A pasture trim (and even some invasive barefoot trims) removes live sole, continually thinning the sole, making it virtually impossible to ride without shoes or protection.
-Some of these trims also cause a run forward foot with too long of a toe and crushed heels.
+- A truely correct trim respects the live sole and looks to achieve uniform sole thickness by restoring the heels and heel buttress.
+A pasture trim usually (and even some invasive barefoot trims) removes live sole, continually thinning the sole, making it virtually impossible to ride without shoes or protection.
+Some of these trims also cause a run forward foot with too long of a toe and crushed heels OR as I've been seeing more recently, a very upright and condensed hoof forming a weird cup they like to call concavity.
 A good trim makes sure there is adequate sole depth and heel height, and if there isn't the trimmer should work with the owner and horse to build sole and heels.

-- A correct barefoot trim encourages heel first or ground parallel landings.
-Most pasture trims encourage toe first landings by leaving the toes and breakover too long.
+- A correct trim encourages heel first or ground parallel landings.
+Most incorrect trims encourage toe first landings by leaving the toes and breakover too long.

-- Barefoot trims incorporate a mustang roll around the quarters and toe to decrease breakover and allow proper function of the hoof inside and out.
-A pasture trim leaves the hoof flat which will cause breaking away of the hoof wall normally at the quarters and toes, opening the hoof up to infection.
+- Correct trims incorporate a mustang roll around the quarters and toe to decrease breakover and allow proper function of the hoof inside and out.
+A pasture trim leaves the hoof flat which will cause breaking away of the hoof wall normally at the quarters and toes, opening the hoof up to infection and stretching of the whiteline and sole in the toe.

 - A good trimmer should inform the owner of anything and everything going on with the hoof.
 My personal and professional experience is that most farriers and even some trimmers don't relay info to the owner about what is happening with the hoof.
 I have taken over many clients that were using traditional farriers and they had no clue their horse had terrible thrush, thin soles causing soreness or contracted heels.
 This is negligence on the trimmer/farrier's part in my opinion.